 Lane Departure Warnings

-Some models can use their cameras to warn you when you're drifting out of your lane, or even warn you of a red light up ahead.
-However, we generally found these features to be less reliable than the versions that come built-in to newer cars, and they didn't inspire much confidence in our testing.
-It certainly can't hurt to have these features, but they certainly are not on our list of reasons to consider buying a dash cam.
+Some models can use their cameras to warn you when you're drifting out of your lane, or even warn you of red lights up ahead.
+However, we generally found these features to be less reliable than the versions that come built-in to newer cars, and they didn't inspire much confidence during our testing.
+It certainly can't hurt to have these features, but they aren't on our list of reasons to consider buying a dash cam.

-While most dash cams are very similar, there are subtle differences that can make some much better for specific uses than others.
-We hope this guide has helped you narrow the field of dash cameras you're considering, and led you to a product that you'll be pleased with.
+Most dash cams are very similar, but there are subtle differences that can make some much better for specific uses than others.
+We hope this guide has helped you narrow the field of dash cameras you're considering and helps lead you to a product that you'll be pleased with.